khoa16122004/Decision-Tree-from-scratch/README.md

 This is the metric that evaluate the **Inpeture** of the dataset by their label.

-The higher Inpeture is, the higher Suprise is, that mean the dataset is difficul to predict
+The higher Inpeture is, the higher Suprise is, that mean the dataset is difficult to predict

 We can basicly guess that if the probalities of a event is low, the more suprise we get and contrast